Policy 5900 — Academic Unit Reviews

 • ii. challenges of the unit (current and anticipated)

-• iii. unit’s future plans, areas of potential development, strategies, and program directions within the context of the challenges and opportunities described above, and also within the of the University’s vision, mission, goals and priorities, and the development of the discipline itself
+• iii. unit’s future plans, areas of potential development, strategies, and program directions within the context of the challenges and opportunities described above, and also within the University’s vision, mission, goals and priorities, and the development of the discipline itself

 g) Additional Special Issues Unique to the Unit